tomasschus/meli-challenge/README.md

 ### Running in Development mode

+Remember to create a .env file based on the .env.example file located in /meli-frontend folder.

 To run the application in development mode, use the following command in the root folder:

 ```bash